 Reenacting a Disney Scene

-Jassy is reenacting the scene from the lion king, where Rafiki holds up baby Simba.
+I am reenacting the scene from the lion king showing Rafiki holding up baby Simba

 0